mattmcnabb/OneLogin/md-help/Get-OneLoginEvent.md

 Retrieves events from a OneLogin account

 ## DESCRIPTION
 Retrieves events such as logins, role assignments, and password resets from a OneLogin account.

 ## PARAMETERS
 ### Filter
 Specifies a combination of event properties to filter on.
 The filter should be in the form of a hashtable with one or more property names as keys.
 Note that the filter values should always be strings, and can contain asterisks as wildcards.
 Acceptable keys are:

-client_id
+- client_id
-created_at
+- created_at
-directory_id
+- directory_id
-event_type_id
+- event_type_id
-resolution
+- resolution
-user_id
+- user_id

+Valid values for event_type_id are available in the enum "OneLogin.EventType."
+To find out how to use this enum to find the event id integer values, see the examples for this help topic by running: Get-Help -Name Get-OneLoginEvent -Examples

 More information about possible event types can be found at https://developers.onelogin.com/api-docs/1/events/event-resource.